KartikMaski/Widget-Desktop-GUI/README.md

 - Quick easy calculator for convenience at finger-tips.
 - Access a built-in clock and calendar for added convenience.
 - Seamlessly switch between dark and light modes to suit your preferences.
-- Enjoy entertainment with an integrated Ludo game for some leisure time.
+- Enjoy entertainment with an integrated ping-pong game for some leisure time.
 - Capture screenshots with ease using the toolkit's functionality.
 - Open Explorer, Google, or any desired link directly within the toolkit.
 - Simplify your workflow with a one-click app closure feature.